wurli/tidyverse-dev-bot/news-files-annotated/crayon.md

 !begin-bullets-5!

+-   !begin-bullet!
--   Overhauled and much improved detection of ANSI color support and number of ANSI colors.
+    Overhauled and much improved detection of ANSI color support and number of ANSI colors.

+    !end-bullet!
+-   !begin-bullet!
--   `NO_COLOR` environment variable disables color (#64)
+    `NO_COLOR` environment variable disables color (#64)

+    !end-bullet!
+-   !begin-bullet!
--   Now colors are turned on if ANSICON (<https://github.com/adoxa/ansicon>) is active.
+    Now colors are turned on if ANSICON (<https://github.com/adoxa/ansicon>) is active.

+    !end-bullet!
+-   !begin-bullet!
--   New `hyperlink()` function to add hyperlinks to terminal output.
+    New `hyperlink()` function to add hyperlinks to terminal output.
 The new `has_hyperlink()` function tests if the current `stdout()` supports this.

+    !end-bullet!
+-   !begin-bullet!
--   `reset` style now restores previous style for text following it (@brodieG, #35).
+    `reset` style now restores previous style for text following it (@brodieG, #35).

+    !end-bullet!
+-   !begin-bullet!
--   Warnings are no longer generated when the INSIDE_EMACS environment variable is set but does not include a version number.
+    Warnings are no longer generated when the INSIDE_EMACS environment variable is set but does not include a version number.

+    !end-bullet!

 !end-bullets-5!